(Updated February 2024)

 We will soon be seeking chapter authors for the Philosophy of Science book.
 A new book editor has just started and will be working with existing authors to finalize their contributions, as well as seeking new authors to write chapters that are not yet claimed (see the table of contents spreadsheet for the books for a list of chapters in this book and authors so far).

 - Copy editing

-- Peer review (we will need peer reviewers for Metaphysics, Philosophy of Science, and Social and Political Philosophy, when those are all completed)
+- Peer review (we will need peer reviewers for Philosophy of Science, and Social and Political Philosophy, when draft chapters for those books are ready)